Redxgit/classifying-bounding-gstorms/README.md

 * ``2a-Storms-SYM-superposed.ipynb`` and ``2b-Storms-ASY-superposed.ipynb``: Contains the superposed epoch analysis for the SYM and ASY indices, the storms are selected and classified based on the thresholds calculated on the previous notebook and 5 days are selected before and after the peak value of each storm.
 Then, storms from the same class are averaged using the peak value of the index as the 0 epoch.

 * ``3a-Find-Storms-SYM.ipynb`` and ``3b-Find-Storms-SYM.ipynb``: Identifies, classifies and plots the storms using the thresholds calculated in the distribution notebook.
-The selected bounds for each storms is 2 complete days before the first value in the low-intensity range until 4 complete days after.
+The selected bounds for each storms is 2 complete days before the first value in the low-intensity range until 4 complete days after the last one.

 * ``4a-Particular-storms-SYM.ipynb`` and ``4b-Particular-storms-SYM.ipynb``: Plots particular storms, shading the area surrounding the peak in green for the initial phase and in blue for the recovery phase, following the flowchart of the paper.